 This surgical weight loss procedure combines both the restrictive and malabsorptive surgical components.
 A gastric sleeve is created by re-routing the intestines, reducing calorie absorption by limiting the amount of time food mixes with digestive juices and empties into the intestine.

 - Gastric Bypass Revision

-There are proving success rates with bariatric surgery.
-But patients may seek revisional surgery if they are not achieving their desired weight loss and other medical reasons.
+There are proven success rates with bariatric surgery.
+But patients may seek revisional surgery if they are not achieving their desired weight loss and for other medical reasons.

 - Conversion Surgery

-Conversion surgery will allow for the remove of the gastric band so the patient can explore other surgical weight loss options.
+Conversion surgery will allow for the removal of the gastric band so the patient can explore other surgical weight loss options.

 Learn more about pre-registration, or speak with a pre-registration representative.

 Am I a Candidate for Weight Loss (Bariatric) Surgery?